Icinga/icingaweb2/doc/widgets.md

     $tabbar = new Tabs();

-**Note** : When using an ActionController, there's already an empty tabs object created unter $this->view->tabs.
+**Note** : When using an ActionController, there's already an empty tabs object created under $this->view->tabs.
 This is
          done in the preDispatch function

 ### Adding tabs